madanbazgai/madanbazgai.github.io/content/posts/welcome-to-my-portfolio-blog-app.md

   - [x] Installable
   - [x] Offline Capability
   - [x] Search ... and so much more
-- This app took lots of time specially for optimizations.

 # 👉What the hell is Hugo?